 Choosing to space out vaccinations leaves children at risk when they need protection the most.
 Children are vaccinated at a young age when they are most susceptible to the diseases they are vaccinated against.
 Studies show no increased risk of side effects from getting multiple vaccines at one time.
 Unvaccinated children are more likely to get diseases.
-One study showed that with whooping cough (pertussis) in particular, children who were unvaccinated were at least 8 times more likely to get the disease.
+One study showed that with whooping cough (pertussis) in particular, children who were unvaccinated were at least eight times more likely to get the disease.

 For the past decade, parents have heard about a possible connection between vaccines and autism.
 In 1998, a British physician, Andrew Wakefield, published a study claiming the MMR vaccine might cause a developmental regression that looked like autism.
 In 2010, this study was fully retracted by its publisher, the Lancet .
 The study was found to be scientifically unsound because Wakefield manipulated and falsified his data.
 In May 2010, Great Britain’s General Medical Council revoked Dr. Wakefield’s medical license.

 It's true we don't see many of these diseases, but it doesn't mean they are gone.
 It's because vaccines have worked successfully that we have seen a decrease in these diseases in the U.S. When vaccination rates decrease, diseases can become more common in our communities.
-In 2014, we had measles outbreaks in Washington State and major outbreaks throughout the U.S. in 2014 and 2015, including multiple outbreaks in Washington and one death.
-Nationally, we had the highest number of cases in decades.
+There have been measles outbreaks across the U.S. in 2014 and 2015, including multiple outbreaks in Washington and one death.
+Nationally, we had the highest number of measles cases in decades in 2014.